rotated8/dotfiles/README.md

 I've broken this section into two categories.
 First are links for things that I need to download and install when setting up a new system.

-- [Vagrant](https://www.vagrantup.com/) - A commandline tool for creating and managing virtual environments.
-- [Virtualbox](https://www.virtualbox.org/) - Used by Vagrant, Virtualbox does the heavy lifting for my virtual environments,

-Neovim and ripgrep are now included in Ubuntu packages, and can be installed with apt (Ubuntu 18.10+)!

 - [Neovim](https://neovim.io/) - A performant, modern version of Vim.
 Must be 0.9.0 or later.
+Use the [Linux install instructions](https://neovim.io/doc/install/#linux) for prebuilt archives.
 - [ripgrep](https://github.com/BurntSushi/ripgrep) - Grep, but written in Rust, with a slightly different feature set.
 Benchmarks suggest it is faster.
+- [hyperfine](https://github.com/sharkdp/hyperfine) - A commandline tool for benchmarking tasks.

 The other group is links for documentation.